ycshao21/ycshao21.github.io/_pages/about.md

 Projects
 ======
 ### [March 2024 - Present] Research Project "Fusion and Retrieval of Convective Systems Using Satellite Radar Data (卫星雷达资料融合反演对流系统)"
-Overview: The project **transforms multi-channel data from geostationary satellites into radar reflectivity**, providing meteorological forecasting solutions for areas without radar coverage.
+Overview: The project, conducted under the guidance of [Prof. Hang Yu](https://yuhang.netlify.app/),  **transforms multi-channel data from geostationary satellites into radar reflectivity**, providing meteorological forecasting solutions for areas without radar coverage.
 The creation and channel correlation analysis of the dataset have been completed.

 Responsibilities:
 * Creation of satellite-radar datasets